310mc/https-310mc.github.io-tl/source/_posts/management_story/kanata.md

 {% bubble Tetora %}
 Ahh, it's almost sunset by now, huh?

 You're right, it'd be a waste not to take in this view!
-Aighty, I'll take a walk until the sun sets~♪
+Aighty, I'll take a walk around here 'til the sun sets~♪
 {% endbubble %}

 {% bubble Kanata %}